 The Science Teaching Journal Club is a partnership of the Science Literacy Program and the Teaching Engagement Program.
-Each week we read, discuss, and put into practice an article exploring issues relevant to teaching and learning in college science classrooms.
-Participants from across rank and discipline are welcome to join us for the sessions where we intentionally put into practice evidence-based teaching.
+Each week we read, discuss, and consider how to implement ideas from an article that explores issues relevant to teaching and learning in college science classrooms.
+Participants from across rank and discipline are welcome to join us for these sessions, which we use to model evidence-based teaching practices.

 Journal Club meets Thursdays at 9 a.m. in LISB 217.